vetter/vetter.github.io/_pages/about.md

 Vetter is a Fellow of the IEEE and AAAS, and a Distinguished Scientist Member of the ACM.
 In 2018, Vetter was awarded the
 [ORNL Director's Award for Outstanding Individual Accomplishment in Science and Technology](https://www.ornl.gov/news/vetter-named-top-scientist-ornl-s-annual-awards-night/).
+In 2025, Vetter was part of a large team that received the [DOE Secretary of Energy Achievement Award for Leadership of the Exascale Computing Project](https://www.ornl.gov/news/uniting-build-solutions-secretarys-honor-awards-recognize-ornl-teams).
+Later in 2025, HPCWire named Vetter one of its [35 Legends of HPC](https://www.hpcwire.com/35-hpc-legends/).
 In 2010, as part of an interdisciplinary team from Georgia Tech, NYU, and ORNL, Vetter was awarded the [ACM Gordon Bell Prize](http://www.hpcwire.com/offthewire/Blood-Simulation-on-Jaguar-Takes-Gordon-Bell-Prize-109907029.html).
 In 2020, along with a large team from IBM and LLNL, Vetter received the